stechmann/TonUINO/docs/README_EN.md

 ## How to create audio messages using `say`

 Besides the tool `say` (part of macOS) you also need `ffmpeg`.
 The later can quickly be installed via Homebrew.
-The script can create english and german audio messages.
-The description down below describes *english*.

 To install Homebrew, open `Terminal.app` and follow the instructions on the [Homebrew](https://brew.sh) website.
 After that, please follow these steps in Terminal: